CosminVulpe/online-shop/README.md

 > ### Codecool-Shop is an online shop for customers to buy smartphones, and gagdes.
 Codecool-Shop was created to get familiarised with jetty technology combining with HTML, CSS and javascript.

+## General functionality
+- CRUD Operation
+- User can register and login
+- User can decrease or increase the products directly from cart
+- The products can be sorted both by the categoty and supplier
+- Products can be found by searching by their name

 ## PostgreSql Schema
 ![codecoolShop@localhost](https://user-images.githubusercontent.com/86559678/178486179-a7776a00-5d49-4517-ba60-c22511ce4bc4.png)